Email marketing is 40 times more effective than social media in customer acquisition and sales generation.

 Groovehq found that using testimonials in their email, landing pages, and homepage increased their conversion rate by 15%.

 The best way to make your subscribers feel special is to invite them to an event.
 It can be to a pre-sale, free demonstration, Beta group or webinar event, etc. It makes them feel special.

 Below is an example of an invitation email from Leadsbridge to new subscribers.

-Leadsbridge is inviting its subscriber to a free demonstration about how the company can help their business to grow.
+Leadsbridge is inviting its subscribers to a free demonstration about how the company can help their business to grow.
 This is a great way to show off your product or services.

-Free demo and webinars are an effective channel to talk directly to your potential customers.
+Free demos and webinars are an effective channel to talk directly to your potential customers.
 This way, your subscribers will be informed about upcoming events so that they can participate.

-When you invite your audience to an event, it is easy to showcase your expertise and engage them further in the sales cycle.
+When you invite your audience to an event, it is easy to showcase your expertise and engage with them them further in the sales cycle.

-Nurturing emails are emails you send to enable you to stay in touch with your subscribers.
+Nurturing emails are emails you send that enable you to stay in touch with your subscribers.
 This is necessary because about 50% of your leads are qualified but actually not ready to buy.

 Do you know that using a nurturing sequence 50% of your customers are more ready to buy your product or service?

 It will also amaze you to know that nurtured leads make 47% larger purchases than non-nurtured leads.